acmucsd/sdctf-2021/README.md

 Here is the challenge and infrastructure files of [San Diego CTF 2021](https://sdc.tf).
 Challenge files include source code that implement the challenge ideas.

+This CTF was deployed on [Google Cloud Platform](https://cloud.google.com/) using the brilliant [kCTF](https://github.com/google/kctf) framework.
+Please check them out.

+This CTF used the novel Discord-based [ctfbot](https://github.com/acmucsd/ctfbot) as its frontend.

 ### Disclaimer

 **San Diego CTF** is managed by the [ACM chapter at UC San Diego's](https://acmucsd.com/) Cyber community.
-We're a bunch of college students, so ***no support will be provided*** for the building, deploying, and managing of these challenges.
+We're a bunch of college students and SDCTF 2021 is over, so ***no support will be provided*** for the building, deploying, and managing of these challenges.
 This repository is published as a courtesy in the hopes that it will be educational to those interested in cybersecurity.

-This CTF was deployed on [Google Cloud Platform](https://cloud.google.com/) using the brilliant [kCTF](https://github.com/google/kctf) framework.
-Please check them out.

-This CTF used the novel Discord-based **ctfbot** as its frontend.
-LINK TO BE ADDED

 ## Contents